hubaozi2015/TowerDefense/README.md

+# Tower Defense V 3.0
+Boss health increased, new baloons/balls only can be killed by specific tanks.

 # Tower Defense V 2.5
 Added 'dynamic' lives, 100 lives but /2 of balloon remaining hp instead of just removing 1 each.